How to Be Happy

 Surveys also show that religious people are, on the whole, happier and live longer lives than people who are not religious.12 Theology aside, I personally believe this is because religion is an organized way to force people to think beyond their own validation, and to be grateful for their lives, even if only for a few hours each Sunday.

 Another action that I believe leads to a higher baseline level of happiness is to actually give up many possessions.
-Loss aversion teaches us that we overestimate the value of what we have and we overestimate the value of what we don’t have.
+Loss aversion teaches us that we overestimate both the value of what we have and what we don’t have.
 The result is to collect and hoard more stuff that doesn’t make us as happy as we think it does.
 The more we have, the more we want.

 Well, it works both ways.
 The way to short-circuit loss aversion is to give up what we don’t need in our lives and focus on what gives us the most pleasure.
 The more we give up, the more we want to give up.
 Not only would we become immune to the stresses of loss aversion (always wanting what we don’t have and always afraid of losing what we do), but the lack of possessions, in my experience, actually forces us to seek more internal validation.